choyiny/cscc09.com/content/project.md

 - Your focus (frontend focused or backend focused)
 - Team members with student numbers
 - Description of the web application
-- An explanation on how you will fulfil the core requirements and additional requirements of your chosen stream
+- What complexity points will this project contain
+- (optional) What complexity points will be attempted as bonus for the challenge factor
-- What you aim to complete for the alpha version, beta version, and final version.
+- What you aim to complete for the alpha version, beta version, and final version

 # Alpha Version (5%) - Github